racket/racket/racket/src/cs/README.txt

-In addition, "bootstrap" implements a simulation of Chez Scheme in Racket that can be used to bootstrap Chez Scheme from source (i.e., using an existing Racketbuild, but without an existing Chez Scheme build).
+In addition, "bootstrap" implements a simulation of Chez Scheme in Racket that can be used to bootstrap Chez Scheme from source (i.e., using an existing Racket build, but without an existing Chez Scheme build).